-Certain medical services require prior authorization (PA or approval in advance) from the plan to make sure the requested service(s) are medically necessary.
-You, your PCP, or your appointed representative may request the PA.
-Once the plan receives your request, we have a limited amount of time to make a decision.
-The plan must follow the same criteria requirements as Original Medicare when processing the PAs.
+Certain medical services require prior authorization (or approval in advance) from the plan to make sure the requested services are medically necessary and a covered benefit.
+If you need a service that requires a prior authorization, your PCP or provider will work with the plan to obtain prior approval.
+Please refer to Chapter 4, Section 2.1 for information about which services require a prior authorization.

+Once the plan receives your request, we have up to 14 days to make a decision.
+The plan must follow the same criteria requirements as Original Medicare when processing prior authorizations.
 If the criteria for the medical service(s) request are met, you and your doctor may move forward with obtaining your care.
 If the criteria are not met, the request may be denied, in which case you have the right to an appeal (see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
-For more information about which services require a PA, see Chapter 4, Section 2.1.